top of page

 Final Confirmation

 We strive to maintain an accessible and inclusive learning environment that supports the growth of every student.
-Please confirm your or your child’s availability before applying for a scholarship to ensure consistent participation in the chosen lessons or workshops.
+Please confirm your and/or your child’s availability before applying for a scholarship to ensure consistent participation in the chosen service.

 Technology Requirements